 - It’s a long process, so if you’re in a hurry, that may not suit you.

-Forget Everything and Follow This Useful, Hassle-free but Costless, Tick to Light Your Charcoal
+Follow This Hassle-free And Costless Tick to Light Your Charcoal

-So you can add some more until your charcoal turns grey.
+- So you can add some more until your charcoal turns gray.

 - No need to maintaining a hot charcoal chimney